alexandertrefz/essence/packages/website/optimisations.md

   `Integer.product` where either fails.
 So `a::subtract(b)` — which is
   `@::add(other::negate())` — is one allocation where it was two, and no call on the path that is taken.
-- **NonZeroInteger**: `multiply`, and only that one — the Namespace declares nothing else.
-A checked refinement is erased before the first pass runs, so what a call of it holds is two ordinary Integers, and the Method it would have reached is Integer's own product re-exported under the refined Namespace's name.
+- **NonZeroInteger**: `multiply`, and only where both operands are exactly `Integer`.
+A checked refinement is erased before the first pass runs, so such a call holds two ordinary Integers, and the Method it would have reached is Integer's own product re-exported under the refined Namespace's name.
 Same operator, same operands, same answer: the evidence was spent while compiling and there is nothing left of it to run.
+The Namespace declares three more entries, and each is left as the call it is.
+Two of them scale an Algebraic or a Transcendental — the overload index is not what tells those apart, since the operands are, and `scalarOperands` answers null for anything but two Integers — and `raise` is refused by name as well as by `lowerInteger`, whose reason is that the answer's size is the exponent's value rather than its length.
 - **Boolean**: `negate`, `and`, `or`, which become `!`, `&&` and `||`.
 - **String**: `is` and the provided `isNot`, which become one call to the runtime's `stringEquals`.
 Two Strings are equal when their CHARACTERS are — the same